A Comprehensive Guide on How to Make a Banking App in 2023

 Customers have associated banking with long queues and long searches for service terminals or ATMs until recently.
 With the advancement of the internet and technologies, there’s no need to spend extra time on those tasks anymore.
-According to, the global mobile banking market was valued at $715 million in 2018 and is expected to exceed $1,824 million by 2026.
+According to Statista, the global mobile banking app market was over $1.5 trillion in 2021 and is expected to exceed $1, 824 million by 2026.
+This indicates the growing popularity of mobile banking services among consumers and their significant impact on the development of financial technologies.
 It clearly shows that the banking industry is among those areas that benefit the most from digitalization.

 Reading these lines, you’re probably thinking about building a mobile banking experience for users.
 However, you must be armed with the knowledge to make this work.
 So we've prepared a guide to help you create a banking app that’ll meet your business goals and customers’ needs.